dan-reznik/Isodynamic-Map-GPU/README.md

 <img src="plotX16.png" alt="alt text" width="400">

-After interactive exploration only possible with [Wolfram Mathematica](https://www.wolfram.com/mathematica/)'s `Manipulate[]`, we stumbled upon a curious phenomenon: given a starting T, there are *zones* for M such that a thrice-applied 2nd isodynamic map returns T again, i.e., T^3 is the identity.
-When T is an equilateral (below), 6 such identity zones are formed (light blue): 3 exterior and 3 glued to each side (the latter we call "tents"):
+After interactive exploration only possible with [Wolfram Mathematica](https://www.wolfram.com/mathematica/)'s `Manipulate[]`, we stumbled upon a curious phenomenon: given a starting T, there are several 2d bounded *zones* (light blue below) such that if M is in one of them, a thrice-applied 2nd isodynamic map returns T again, i.e., T^3 is the identity.
+Below is shown the case of an equilateral starting T. Six identity zones are formed (light blue): 3 exterior "beans" and 3 "tents" externally glued to each side:

 <img src="mathematica.png" alt="alt text" width="400">